-If you or a loved one are showing signs of bipolar disorder, you may want to look into bipolar disorder treatment before the condition becomes worse.
+If you or a loved one are showing signs of bipolar disorder, you may want to seek bipolar disorder treatment before the condition worsens.

 Finding Bipolar Treatment

 Find treatment in your area if you feel you may have bipolar disorder.
 We cannot stress enough that you see a licensed therapist.
-Crestview Recovery offers a range of mental health treatments for those with bipolar disorder and dual diagnosis.
+Crestview Recovery offers a range of mental health treatments for those with a bipolar and addiction dual diagnosis.
 Call us today at 866.262.0531 to find out more!